-The college has no formal related parties and is not connected with any other charity or organisation.
-However, the Academy Trust works closely with local schools and is a member of the S7 consortium of sixth form colleges, which provides training and other cross college activities.
+The College has no formal related parties and is not connected with any other charity or organisation.
+However, the academy trust works closely with local schools and is a member of the S7 Consortium of Sixth Form Colleges, which provides training and other cross college activities.

-The College has links with local sporting clubs and charities who hire College facilities.
-The College also has close links with The Lightbox art gallery (Registered Charity Number 1073543) where an annual art and fashion exhibition is held by the College.
+The college has links with local sporting clubs and charities who hire College facilities and with The Lightbox art gallery (Registered Charity Number 1073543) where an annual art and fashion exhibition is held by the college.